nolecram/my_ibm_professional_journey/IBM IT Specialist Profession Certification.md

 ## The Open Group Master Certified IT Specialist

-In conjunction with the IBM IT Specialist Profession, Marco Celon also earned **The Open Group Master Certified IT Specialist** designation on December 14, 2009.
+In conjunction with the IBM IT Specialist Profession, **The Open Group Master Certified IT Specialist** designation was also earned on December 14, 2009.

 ### About The Open Group Certification